-Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+Buyers of new construction in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
 Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.